Battle of Midway: Aftermath

 As a result of the defeat, new procedures were adopted whereby more Japanese aircraft were refueled and re-armed on the flight deck rather than in the hangars, and the practice of draining all unused fuel lines was adopted.
 The new carriers being built were redesigned to incorporate only two flight deck elevators and new firefighting equipment.
-More carrier crew members were trained in damage-control and firefighting techniques, although the losses of the Shōkaku, ', and especially ' later in the war suggest that there were still problems in this area.
+More carrier crew members were trained in damage-control and firefighting techniques, although the losses of the Shōkaku, ', and especially ' later in the war suggest that problems in this area nonetheless remained.

 Japanese replacement pilots were pushed through an abbreviated training regimen to meet the short-term needs of the fleet, leading to a sharp decline in the quality of the aviators produced.
-These inexperienced pilots were fed into front-line units, while the veterans who remained after Midway and the Solomons campaign were forced to share an increased workload as conditions grew more desperate, with few being given a chance to rest in rear areas or in the home islands.
+These inexperienced airmen were fed into front-line units, while the veterans who remained after Midway and the Solomons campaign were forced to share an increased workload as conditions grew more desperate, with few being given a chance to rest in rear areas or in the home islands.
 As a result, Japanese naval air groups as a whole progressively deteriorated during the war while their American adversaries continued to improve.

 American prisoners

 Three U.S. aviators were captured during the battle: Ensign Wesley Osmus, a pilot from Yorktown; Ensign Frank O'Flaherty, a pilot from Enterprise; and Aviation Machinist's Mate Bruno Peter Gaido, O'Flaherty's gunner.
 Osmus was held on Arashi; O'Flaherty and Gaido on the cruiser Nagara (or destroyer Makigumo, sources vary); O'Flaherty and Gaido were interrogated and then tied to water-filled kerosene cans and thrown overboard to drown.
 Osmus was murdered on the Arashi.
 The report filed by Nagumo tersely states that Osmus, "died on 6 June and was buried at sea"; O'Flaherty and Gaido's fates were not mentioned.
 The execution of Osmus was apparently ordered by Arashis captain, Watanabe Yasumasa.
-Yasumasa died when the destroyer sank in December 1943; had he survived the war he would have likely been tried as a war criminal.
+Watanabe died when the destroyer sank in December 1943; had he survived the war he would have likely been tried as a war criminal.